chiranjeevg/DaoS/README.md

 - **Transaction Execution**: When a proposal is approved, transactions are executed, furthering the chosen causes.

 ## Virality Features
-- **NFT as Appreciation**: Donors are rewarded with NFTs as tokens of appreciation for their contributions, fostering a sense of recognition and gratitude.
+- **NFT as Appreciation**: Donators are rewarded with NFTs as tokens of appreciation for their contributions, fostering a sense of recognition and gratitude.

 ## Contributing